Search

 New Joint Water Organisation approved

-2 April (formal Council meeting): Western Bay of Plenty District Council and Tauranga City Council agreed to establish a joint Water Organisation, following months of shared due diligence under the government’s Local Water Done Well reforms.
+On 2 April 2026, Western Bay of Plenty District Council and Tauranga City Council reached a landmark decision to establish a new joint water organisation.
+The decision, made at a formal Council meeting, followed months of shared due diligence under the Government’s Local Water Done Well reforms.
+This agreement marks an important step towards a more sustainable, collaborative approach to delivering water services for our communities.

 Western Bay of Plenty District Council Mayor James Denyer and Tauranga City Council Mayor Mahé Drysdale share an update about the agreement to establish a joint Water Organisation.